ttscoff/niftymenu/README.md

 You can play with [a hosted demo from the above command][demo].

-### Features
+## Features

-(Nearly) Perfect recreations
+### (Nearly) Perfect recreations

-: Generate a fully-functioning duplicate of any app's menu bar in your browser, with features designed for writing documentation and walkthroughs.
+Generate a fully-functioning duplicate of any app's menu bar in your browser, with features designed for writing documentation and walkthroughs.

-Click any item to freeze the menu
+### Click any item to freeze the menu

-: Hovering will open up submenus, but once you click an item the submenu will stay open, and all of the proper highlights up the chain to the top level will stick.
+Hovering will open up submenus, but once you click an item the submenu will stay open, and all of the proper highlights up the chain to the top level will stick.
 Now you have time to set up your screenshot.

-Double click an item to add a callout
+### Add Callouts

-: If you double-click a menu item, it gets highlighted as the selected item with an additional contrasting halo around it.
+If you double-click a menu item, it gets highlighted as the selected item with an additional contrasting halo around it.

-Add additional callouts
-: You can add an arrow to the right of the selected item by Option-clicking it.
+You can add an arrow to the right of the selected item by Option-clicking it.
 You can also toggle the standard OS checkmark on the left of the item using Command-click.
 The arrow style (circle or arrow) can be toggled using the preference controls.

-Zoomable
+### Zoomable

-: Using the browser's standard zoom functions, you can zoom the menus in until they fill your screen.
+Using the browser's standard zoom functions, you can zoom the menus in until they fill your screen.
 Better quality images than a 3x display, even on a 1x...

-Dark mode
+### Light and Dark mode

-: Yes, there's a utility menu at the bottom that lets you switch to Dark Mode, and even changes the Desktop background for you.
+Yes, there's a utility menu at the bottom that lets you switch to Dark Mode, and even changes the Desktop background for you.
 You can also get to it by pressing __Shift-D__.

-Expos&eacute;
+### Expos&eacute;

-: Pressing __Shift-E__ or selecting Expos&eacute; from the utility menu will open all of the menus at once, spreading them out for easy visibility and scanning.
+Pressing __Shift-E__ or selecting Expos&eacute; from the utility menu will open all of the menus at once, spreading them out for easy visibility and scanning.

-JS functions for automating
+### JavaScript API for automating

-: Search and select menu items with simple API methods.
+Search and select menu items with simple API methods.
 Any automation method  that can interact with a web browser (AppleScript, browser testing platform...) will make it possible to script and capture a dozen screenshots with the click of a button.
 Even if those menu items move around.
 See the [API documentation.][jsapi]

-Customizable colors and Desktop images
+### Customizable colors and Desktop images

-: Every color in the menu bars is customizeable without modifying the original files.
+Every color in the menu bars is customizeable without modifying the original files.
 Desktop gradients and optional wallpaper images, too.

-Fully functioning menu search
+### Fully functioning menu search

-: On your Mac you probably use ⌘? to open the Help menu's search field when looking for menu items.
+On your Mac you probably use ⌘? to open the Help menu's search field when looking for menu items.
 I do too, so I made it work in NiftyMenus.
 Just press the question mark (__Shift-/__) to focus the field and start typing.
 It's a _fully_ fuzzy search with weighted mathing, so it will generally nail what you're looking for with a random string of letters.

-: Escape will clear your search and hide the Help menu.
+Escape will clear your search and hide the Help menu.
 Pressing return while a match is highlighted will scroll the screen to that match.

-### Customizing
+## Customizing

 The project uses Sass/Compass for styling and is configured to output your modifications to the right place, so styling is pretty easy.